Getting started¶

-This guide walks you through installing BlazeRPC, training a simple model, serving it over gRPC, and calling it from a Python client.
+This guide walks you through installing BlazeRPC, training a simple model, serving it, and calling it from a Python client.
+We'll start with gRPC and then show how to switch to JSON-RPC.

 If you use a specific ML framework, install the corresponding extra: